KippAD/portfolio-project-3/README.md

 The admin portal is separated from the rest of the application as it has access to sensitive data and has powers to manipulate the vote.

 - Access to the admin portal is prohibited by login and password.
-- Is able to view all vote data in tabular form, including names that are omitted in other areas of the application.
+- Admin is able to view all vote data in tabular form, including names that are omitted in other areas of the application.
 - Menu has access to other admin actions including the voting switch and vote deletion.

 ## **Admin Vote Deletion:**